STAR WARS EPISODE VII: THE FORCE AWAKENS

 Let us count the parallels between the two films droid containing information vital to the resistance falls into the hands of a young kid on a desert planet; kid makes an escape with stormtroopers and an evil dark lord hot on their trail; kid falls in with a cocky space pilot who takes them on a journey into a dingy space bar filled with a motley crew of aliens; kid comes to discover their own abilities as a Jedi, while also inheriting a lightsabre; the evil dark lord is outfitted in black and hides their face behind a metal mask while demonstrating a fondness for strangling failed subordinates; the dark lord bows to a supreme leader who appears as a hologram; the girl is taken prisoner and tortured for information by the dark lord as the young guy sets out on a reckless mission to rescue her; the evil empire is readying a new planet-size weapon that can obliterate entire worlds and the only hope is for the rebels to fly in in small one-person fighters and blow it up by firing into an exhaust port (and from Return of the Jedi, the success of the rebels plans being dependent on a ground assault shutting off the forcefield at the same time as the rebel fleet flies in to attack).

 Part of the problem here, I think, is simply that Star Wars circles around a few too many familiar tropes without variation.
-The films are adventure stories with much running about, things blowing up and the requisite lightsabre duel in every film.
+The films are adventure stories that consist of not too more than lots of running about, things blowing up and the requisite lightsabre duel in every film.
 On the other hand, what we rarely get are explorations of the characters and the world they live in.
 The complexities that the Star Wars universe exists in live in very black-and-white divides.
 I might do the heretical and compare Star Wars to Star Trek whatever else you want to say for and against either, the Star Trek universe does a much more in-depth and adult job of showing us the lives of the regular characters and engaging in the cultures and politics of the worlds visited, which gives it a wealth of story possibilities that have not been exhausted, whereas the Star Wars universe merely contents itself with offering up new effects sequences.

 In All This Stinking Galaxy, I Had to Run Into You